TheEYL/stand-art-manifesto/src/essays/essay-on-the-modern-software-developer.md

 ### 4.1 From Code Author to System Orchestrator

-The paradox of AI-assisted programming necessitates a fundamental shift in how we conceptualize the role of the software developer.
+The paradox of AI-assisted programming necessitates a fundamental shift in how I conceptualize the role of the software developer.
 The traditional model of the developer as primarily a code author is giving way to a new archetype: the **AI System Conductor**.

 This transition can be characterized as: